 Page Color.
 The default is white, but you can select any color you like.
 If you have text displaying below each thumbnail, it’ll automatically adjust to be readable (so you don’t end up with black text on a black background, for instance).

 Something to bear in mind is that it only applies to the active part of the canvas and assumes you’re printing on white media.
-To work around this, you’ll need to zero out the margins in the Layout panel and probably create a custom page a page size without any margins using the Page Setup button.
+To work around this, you’ll need to zero out the margins in the Layout panel and probably create a custom page size without any margins using the Page Setup button.

 Identity Plate.
 With this option, you can add your logo or any other branding or informational graphic you’ve set up as a Lightroom identity plate.
 Customizing this is beyond the scope of this particular guide; I’ll go into more detail separately.

 You can modify the way the identity plate displays by overriding the color, changing the opacity and scale, whether it renders on top of everything else or behind the images, or whether it shows on each image individually.
 This last one can be used as an alternative way to apply a watermark, although there’s a separate option for that immediately below.

 Watermarking.
 This applies a watermark to each thumbnail image.
 Again, creating and managing watermarks is beyond the scope here, and I’ll aim to cover that separately.

 Page Options.
 With these, you can add a page number to the bottom right of each contact sheet.
 The Page Info and Crop Marks aren’t going to be very useful for contact sheets in most cases.